subzeroid/instagrapi/docs/usage-guide/login-migration.md

 ## Keep the previous login flow

 The previous method is now named `login_legacy()`.
-Its arguments and existing fallback behavior are preserved:
+It keeps the same arguments and can fall back to CAA:

 ```python
 cl = Client()